moscmh/portfolio/Time_Series/Perth_Fuel_Forecast/README.md

 # Perth Fuel Price Forecast
 &emsp;The project follows `Box-Jenkins`'s modelling framework that consists of `identification`, `estimation`, `model diagnostic`, and `production` to practise analysing and making forecast of a time series dataset, Perth's fuel prices.
-Note that the fuel price is expressed as cents per litre (AUD/100L).
+Note that the fuel price is expressed as cents per litre (AUD/100L) Data was collected from [Fuel Watch](https://www.fuelwatch.wa.gov.au).

 &emsp;According to the forecast, the average fuel price in Perth metro area will fluctuate around `AUD$177/100L` in the coming two years.
 The forecast does not reproduce the spikes as happened in the past.
 To improve, more data from the past is recommended to determine if there is a pattern and/or a trend in the time series.